viviandotdev/ObsidianVault/+ Encounters/System Design/Design URL Shortener.md

 Ref: URL.user_id > User.user_id // many-to-one
 ```
 ### System Components
+[[Client]]- User interacts with the system through a web or mobile application
 [[Load Balancer]]: We can include a [[load balancer]] between the client and the application servers.
 It will evenly distribute clients' requests among the application servers using a round-robin algorithm.
-[[Database Sharding]]: As discussed above, we will use a [[NoSQL]] database due to the non-relational nature of our database schema.
-This database will be sharded, which means it is partitioned into multiple databases stored on different servers, eliminating single points of failure and enhancing system availability and fault tolerance.
+[[Database]]: As discussed above, we will use a [[NoSQL]] database due to the non-relational nature of our database schema.
+This database will be [[Database Sharding|sharded]], which means it is partitioned into multiple databases stored on different servers, eliminating single points of failure and enhancing system [[availability]] and [[fault tolerance]].
-**Cache**: To improve performance, we will use a cache that will allow us to access frequently accessed URLs quickly.
+**[[cache|Cache]]**: To improve performance, we will use a cache that will allow us to access frequently accessed URLs quickly.
 For the [[cache]], we can use the [[LRU cache Algorithm]] (Least Recently Used) mechanism, which evicts the least recently used item in the cache to make room for new entries.
 ### Shortening the URL
 How to generate a short unique key for a given URL.